VetonSyn/VetonSyn/README.md

 #### If you really want to know something about me:

-The greatest goal of each of us is not to achieve our goal, but to make our goal a daily habit.
-In recent years, I have pushed myself every day to become a developer in the field of programming.
-A choice that I am still happy to have made today.
-It opens up your possibilities to develop whatever you want in today's technology world.
+My biggest ambition is not only to achieve my goals, but to make them a daily habit.
+In recent years, I have daily stimulated myself to become a professional software developer, and to this day it is still a choice that I look back on with pleasure.
+It offers the opportunity to grow and develop in the current technology industry.

 #### What deserves my focus at the moment?

-To make it clear: full-stack developer.
-I am currently working on building an online leave system (HR).
-This is a 100% SPA application.
-A work-life balance is what every employee strives for, but you simply need a good system for this.
-It's a complex but challenging journey as a full-stack developer.
-Soon available.
+ At the moment, I am focused on developing an innovative online leave system (HR).
+This is a 100% SPA application that aims to provide an efficient work-life balance for employees and staff.
+Think of leave requests, submitting sick notes online, managing pay...
+Building such a system is a complex process but at the same time a challenging experience as a full-stack developer and also a chance to prove my skills.
+A project I am proud of and which I can demonstrate that I am capable of realizing such projects.
+Soon available for employers.

 #### Anything else?